“Our business is growing rapidly and we need a solution that allows the website to grow in tandem with the shop”.

-The development I focused on a custom WordPress theme with custom fields, custom post types and a couple of bespoke WordPress plugins to give the functionality that was sorely lacking in the website’s first iteration.
+Once we started with development of the new website, my focus was on building a custom WordPress theme, complete with custom fields, post types, and a couple of bespoke plugins to provide the functionality that the website was sorely lacking in the website’s first iteration.
 I worked with several APIs to extend the functionality further and help Porty reduce workload in both ordering and fulfilment.